 The Province of Saint Barbara

-The Province of St. Barbara is a fraternity of 240 friars living, working and ministering in the western states of Arizona, California, Washington, Oregon and New Mexico.
-They also have friars ministering to the peoples of Peru, Mexico, and the Holy Land.
+The Province of St. Barbara is a fraternity of 240 friars living, working and ministering in the western states of Arizona, California, Washington, and Oregon.
+They also have friars ministering to the peoples of Mexico, and the Holy Land.

 The Fraternity's Work